 You usually won’t be paid for this initial call, though I do recommend that you ask for compensation.
 Stream will provide you with a shareable copy of your interview and free access to its content library of over 10,000 interview recordings and transcripts for six months.
 Clients who reviewed your interview may also connect with you via Stream for paid consulting calls, though it’s unclear how frequently this occurs.

 While Stream generally does not pay for initial analyst interviews, this is not the standard industry practice.
-Tegus, and Arbolus offer similar transcript subscription products where you are paid for all consulting calls.
-Many traditional expert networks produce a limited number of analyst interviews, and generally pay 1.5 – 2.0X of your regular hourly rate for participating in these recordings
+Tegus offers similar transcript subscription products where you are paid for all consulting calls.
+Many traditional expert networks, such as Guidepoint Global Advisors, produce a limited number of analyst interviews, and generally pay 1.5 – 2.0X of your regular hourly rate for participating in these recordings

 Rates for consulting calls (or paid interviews) with Stream’s clients seem on par with most other expert networks.
 Your hourly rate is based on factors like your seniority and how recently you’ve held your relevant title, how hard it is to find an expert on the topic, and demand for your insight.
 In general, you can expect to be offered a Stream Research consulting rate of $100 – $200 per hour if you are a director level or below, $200 – $350 or above for director-level professional, and $500+ for senior executives and physicians.